vauvenal5/yakuake-skin-generator/README.md

 # yakuake-skin-generator
-Generates skind based on Breez with correct accent color
+Generates skin based on Breez (by Andreas Kainz) with correct accent color.

+All this script does is replace the accent color in the original Breez skin with the one found in the global KDE settings.

+It then copies the new skin to .local and restarts Yakuake to apply the new skin.

+You can switch between light and dark mode by changing the first parameter in the script.

+## Background
+I was always annoyed that Yakuake doesn't follow the global accent color set in KDE System Settings.